Appendicitis

 • Gram-positive cocci (e.g., Enterococcus spp, Streptococcus spp.)

-• In community-acqured infections, the major pathogens are Enterobacteriaceae and anaerobes.
+• In community-acquired infections, the major pathogens are Enterobacterales and anaerobes.

-• In healthcare-associated infections, yeast, enterococci, resistant Gram-negative organisms, and Staphylococcus aureus may be seen.
+• In healthcare-associated infections or recent broad-spectrum antibiotic exposure, yeast, enterococci, resistant Gram-negative organisms, and Staphylococcus aureus may be seen.